Overview

 Services Provided

-Once children are enrolled in the program, they receive coverage for the costs of medical treatment for the condition through an Ohio Department of Health-administered program.
+Once children are enrolled in the program, they receive coverage for the costs of medical treatment for the condition through the CMH program.
 Public health nurses make home visits, do health and family assessments, provide coordination of care, and help families in implementing the child’s plan of care.
 They also provide emotional support, education, and referral to other needed services.

 Ohio Department of Health